 “We are very glad this is the last day,” admitted a tired Voloshyna.
 “Because the last nine days have been a real marathon…Personally it was my 14th performance here.”

-Unfortunately, the FINA World Championships are not going to get shorter anytime soon, as the technical committee approved a few days ago to add highlights, which will thus likely be adding another day of competition for the next edition in 2018.
+Unfortunately, the FINA World Championships are not going to get shorter anytime soon, as the technical committee approved a few days ago to add Highlights, which will thus likely be adding another day of competition for the next edition in 2019.